-Operational Requirements for Downstream Capture with XStream Out
+Operational Requirements for Downstream XStream Out with XStream Out

-There are operational requirements for downstream capture with XStream Out.
+There are operational requirements for downstream XStream Out with XStream Out.

-The following are operational requirements for using downstream capture:
+The following are operational requirements for using downstream XStream Out:

-- The source database must be running at least Oracle Database 10g Release 2 (10.2). - The downstream database must be running Oracle Database 11g Release 2 (11.2.0.3) or later and the source database must be running Oracle Database 10g Release 2 (10.2) or later. - The operating system on the source and downstream capture sites must be the same, but the operating system release does not need to be the same.
-In addition, the downstream sites can use a different directory structure than the source site. - The hardware architecture on the source and downstream capture sites must be the same.
-For example, a downstream capture configuration with a source database on a 64-bit Sun system must have a downstream database that is configured on a 64-bit Sun system.
+- The source database must be running at least Oracle Database 12c Release 2 (12.2). - The operating system on the source and downstream XStream Out sites must be the same, but the operating system release does not need to be the same.
+In addition, the downstream sites can use a different directory structure than the source site. - The hardware architecture on the source and downstream XStream Out sites must be the same.
+For example, a downstream XStream Out configuration with a source database on a 64-bit Sun system must have a downstream database that is configured on a 64-bit Sun system.
 Other hardware elements, such as the number of CPUs, memory size, and storage configuration, can be different between the source and downstream sites.